facebook/create-react-app/template/README.md

 });
 ```

-All `expect().to*` matchers supported by Jest are [extensively documented here](http://facebook.github.io/jest/docs/api.html#expect-value).
-You can [use `jest.fn()` and `expect(fn).toBeCalled()`](http://facebook.github.io/jest/docs/api.html#tobecalled) to create “spies” or mock functions.
+All `expect()` matchers supported by Jest are [extensively documented here](http://facebook.github.io/jest/docs/api.html#expect-value).
+You can also use [`jest.fn()` and `expect(fn).toBeCalled()`](http://facebook.github.io/jest/docs/api.html#tobecalled) to create “spies” or mock functions.

 ### Testing Components

-Generally we recommend to test complex logic instead of testing component output.
-In most components apps component output changes too often to be useful in testing.

-Often, a “smoke test” that just mounts a component and makes sure that it didn’t throw during rendering gives the most value with the least effort.
-You can find a test like this called `App.test.js` in your `src` folder by default:
+There is a broad spectrum of component testing techniques.
+They range from a “smoke test” verifying that a component renders without throwing, to shallow rendering and testing some of the output, to full rendering and testing component lifecycle and state changes.

+Different projects choose different testing tradeoffs based on how often components change, and how much logic they contain.
+If you haven’t decided on a testing strategy yet, we recommend that you start with creating simple smoke tests for your components:

 ```js
 import React from 'react';